Piercing the political veil: The case of James Gyekye Quayson

 In the spirit of holding the 1992 Constitution to its true purpose, the significance of the order by the Supreme Court cannot be overlooked.

-Just as any competent court of law will set aside the principles of separate legal entity and the corporate veil of a company which provide immunity for shareholders directors to personally hold a director or shareholder liable for his actions and inactions that may be in breach of the law, the Supreme Court by the order has indeed pierced the political veil which in this case shields MPs.
+Just as any competent court of law will set aside the principles of separate legal entity and the corporate veil of a company which provide immunity for shareholders directors to personally hold them liable for their actions and inactions that may be in breach of the law, the Supreme Court by the order has indeed pierced the political veil which in this case shields MPs.

-Rightly so, the court has affirmed that political office holders must not and cannot hide behind the veil of politics to commit crimes and seek insulation from the rigors of the law.
+Rightly so, the court has affirmed that political office holders must not and cannot hide behind the veil of parliamentary privileges to commit crimes and seek insulation from the rigors of the law.

-- Officer who allegedly shot four persons in Tamale held, being interrogated – Police

-- N/R: Punish officer who shot at my people – Lamashegu Naa Ziblim Abdulai